EnforcerofLaw5/StriveApp/README.md

 # Strive

 - Running the program
+    - Install SQL Express and create a database "Strive"
+    - Create a base user as user controller is not fully utilized
     - Open CSCI338FinalProject.Server folder in a C# IDE such as Visual Studio
     - Build and run the program
     - Navigate to command line